Azure/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 | [`snapshotName`](#parameter-backupvaultbackupssnapshotname) | string | The name of the snapshot. |
 | [`useExistingSnapshot`](#parameter-backupvaultbackupsuseexistingsnapshot) | bool | Manual backup an already existing snapshot.
 This will always be false for scheduled backups and true/false for manual backups. |

-### Parameter: `backupVault.backups.volumeResourceId`
+### Parameter: `backupVault.backups.volumeName`

-ResourceId used to identify the Volume.
+The name used to identify the volume.

 - Required: Yes
 - Type: string